packnback/site/packnback.github.io/content/blog/asymmetric_encryption.md

 https://github.com/andrewchambers/asymcrypt/blob/master/README.md
 https://github.com/andrewchambers/asymcrypt/blob/master/asymcrypt_formats.5.md

-This prototype is one of our first building blocks, for public key encrypted deduplicated backups.
+This prototype is one of our first building blocks for public key encrypted deduplicated backups.
 The data formats are documented there.

 ### Why not use GPG?